mattkerlogue/tidyods/README.md

-`{tidyods}` is an R package to import cells from an OpenDocument Spreadsheet (ODS) file, and provide information about the cell’s postion, value types and formulas, and provide methods to “rectify” cells back to a 2-dimensional data.frame.
+`{tidyods}` is an R package to import cells from an OpenDocument Spreadsheet (ODS) file, and provide information about the cell’s postion, value types and formulas, and provide methods to “rectify” cells back to a 2-dimensional data.frame (specifically as a tidyverse tibble).

 ## Installation